 I mentioned Expedition Brewing earlier this week, based in Newmarket, Ontario.
-I was in touch recently with one of the principals, Colin Parr, who heads up marketing and sales.
+I had a chat recently with a principal, Colin Parr, who heads up marketing and sales.

-He mentioned the venture is actually two years old but really got moving in the last six months.
-He provided some details of the brewing, done at Equals in London, Ontario.
-Equals are well-known brewing specialists who cater to the contract market.
+Parr explained the venture is actually two years old but mainly got moving in the last six months.
+He provided details of the brewing, handled by Equals in London, Ontario, specialists who cater to the contract market.

-Colin said their advice was helpful to fashion the kind of palate he and business partner Patrick had in mind.
+Parr said Equal’s advice was useful to fashion the kind of palate he and business partner Patrick wanted.

-The Loch Ness Lager is a blend of two malts, one a Munich malt, with some acidulated malt added.
-It shares with stablemate Bigfoot Bock a good body, always a plus in our book.
+Their Loch Ness Lager (see website) is a blend of two malts, one a Munich malt, to which some acidulated malt added.
+Loch Ness shares with its stablemate Bigfoot Bock a good body, a plus for most beers, in our book.

-The bitterness is balanced, showing light citrus and mineral notes.
-The taste is slightly honeyed and reminded me of English digestive biscuit.
+The bitterness is balanced, with light citrus and mineral notes.
+The taste is slightly honeyed and reminds me of English digestive biscuit.

-If we can get the restaurants and bars open again, I could see a pitcher going great with piping wings, a charcoal burger, or cheese plate.
+The brewery bills Loch Ness Lager as inspired by Helles and Dortmund styles.
+I’d call it more classic “craft lager”, with a distinctive note from the malt grist.
+If we can get the restaurants and bars to open again, a pitcher will go great with piping wings, a charcoal burger, or a cheese plate.